jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

 6. Do you perform an experiment/measurement which produces data in a file ?
 - [ ] yes
 - [ ] no
-7. What file format ?
-- [ ]
+7. - [ ]  File format ?
-8. How/where will your data be stored ?
+8. - [ ] How/where will your data be stored ?
 (SD, USB, InternalPC)
-- [ ]
-9. Will it be raw data (changes in current, ...)?
+9. - [ ] Will it be raw data (changes in current, ...)?
-- [ ]
-10. How will you send/transfer the raw data ?
+10. - [ ] How will you send/transfer the raw data ?
-- [ ]
-11. Anything else that we may not think about yet ?
+11. - [ ] Anything else that we may not think about yet ?
-- [ ]